Dr Timothy Lovelace

 “The superb collaborations of pianist Timothy Lovelace can’t be understated,” wrote Gramophone magazine in praise of Forgotten Romance, one of two Lovelace recordings on the Albany label.
 The American Record Guide declared his performance of Loeffler’s Rhapsodies on the Boston Records CD …is but a dream “the very best I have ever heard.
 Anyone wanting a definitive modern recording of this work need look no further.”
 Lovelace has received similarly positive reviews in recent recordings on the Blue Griffin and MSR labels.

 As a conductor, Lovelace has led numerous operatic and symphonic ensembles.
-At the University of Minnesota, he recently conducted productions The Seven Deadly Sins, Suor Angelica, and La Voix Humaine.
+At the University of Minnesota, he has conducted productions of The Seven Deadly Sins, Suor Angelica, and La Voix humaine.

 Timothy Lovelace holds the Ethel Alice Hitchcock Chair in Collaborative Piano and Coaching at the University of Minnesota.
-He previously taught at The University of Texas at Austin, the University of Wisconsin Oshkosh, the University of Wisconsin-Platteville, and The Madeline Island Music Camp.
+He previously taught at The University of Texas at Austin, the University of Wisconsin Oshkosh, the University of Wisconsin-Platteville, the Green Lake Chamber Music Camp, and The Madeline Island Music Camp.
 His principal teachers were Pat Curtis, Harold Evans, Clifford Herzer, Gilbert Kalish, Donna Loewy, and Frank Weinstock.
-He studied at the University of Cincinnati College-Conservatory of Music, the State University of New York at Stony Brook, and the Aspen and Eastern Music Festivals.
+He studied at the University of Cincinnati College-Conservatory of Music, Stony Brook University, and the Aspen and Eastern Music Festivals.

 - collaborative piano